 I'm so excited to shoot a portrait of you!
-I always feel like people are more relaxed when they know what to wear/expect on shoots so I put together this little overview.
+I always feel like people are more relaxed when they know what to wear and expect on shoots so I put together this little overview.
 The most important thing is to wear something that makes you feel both amazing and comfortable/like yourself because that is what it is all about.
 Also, when you're comfortable, we'll get spectacular shots.
 Take a read through and if you forget all of this, have no fear, I'm here to guide you on this journey.
 Let me know if you have any questions.
 Thanks, Jenn

-For men: Unless you wear a beard or stubble as a matter of pride, shave the morning of your shoot, and apply a tiny amount of moisturizer to your face.
+Men: Unless you wear a beard or stubble as a matter of pride, shave the morning of your shoot, and apply a tiny amount of moisturizer to your face.
 Drink lots of water before the shoot, and put on some Chapstick or lip balm.
 Make sure your suit jacket (especially if it’s a dark fabric) and if you wear them, glasses, have been cleaned.
 The camera picks up every tiny piece of lint.

 DURING OUR SHOOT

 BEFOREHAND: The objective of any session is to capture the best version of who you are.
 Think about postures you naturally make.
 Do you tend to lean on your hands?
 Do you stand with your hands on your hips?
 Do you stand with one leg behind the other?
 If so, I'd love to capture these and what characteristically makes you YOU.
 Also, if you have a photo of yourself that you really like, send it to me.

 LIABILITY WAIVER/MODEL WAIVER: Every client must complete a liability waiver/model release.
 You can view and print the release here.
 Please bring it with you to your session.